varlesh/oreo-cursors/README.md

     make build
     sudo make install
     ```

-Note that on a i3 desktop processor, this might take 15 minutes to build all the 20 default cursors.
+Note that on an i3 desktop processor, this might take 15 minutes to build 20 cursors.

 3. Choose a theme in the Settings or in the Tweaks tool.